 On each Payment Date, we will pay principal to the Holders of each class on which principal is then due.
 The Holders of Pass-Through Certificates of any class will receive principal payments on a pro rata basis.

-Holders of IO Classes and Call Classes of CPCs will not receive principal payments.
+Holders of IO Classes will not receive principal payments.

-For any Payment Date, you can calculate the amount of principal to be paid on a Pass-Through Certificate by multiplying its original principal amount by:
+For any Payment Date, you can calculate the amount of principal to be paid on a Pass-Through Certificate by multiplying its original principal amount by the difference between its Class Factors for the preceding and current months.